risk-first/website/docs/thinking/Just-Risk.md

 However, where this becomes problematic is when trying to decide what work to do:  is the expected destination _worth_ the effort of the action?

-So next, let's look at how we should [Consider Payoff](Consider-Payoff.md) when we choose what to do next.
+So next, let's look at how we should [Track Risks](Track-Risk.md) in order to make sure we're not missing anything important.